Multi-Collinear Splitting Kernels for Track Function Evolution: Evolution Kernels for QCD

 \subsection{$\boldsymbol{1\to3}$ kernels}

-The terms highlighted in magenta correspond to the NLO kernel $K^{(1)}_{1\to3}$ in $\mathcal{N}=4$ SYM, as will be discussed in \Sec{sec:compare}.
-The expressions for both the LO and NLO kernels are available in a Mathematica notebook attached with the submission of this article.
+To highlight that $\alpha_s C_A$ (i.e. including the factor of $C_A$) corresponds to the $\mathcal{N}=4$ 't Hooft coupling $a$, these factors are shown in green.
+The terms highlighted in magenta correspond to the NLO kernel $K^{(1)}_{1\to3}$ (\Eq{eq:N4_K1to3}) in $\mathcal{N}=4$ SYM, as will be discussed in \Sec{sec:compare}.\footnote{For \Eq{eq:N4_K1to3}, the expression of $K^{(1)}_{1\to3}$ is written in a more compact form.} The expressions for both the LO and NLO kernels are available in a Mathematica notebook attached with the submission of this article.